+15.1.2 Practices and Procedures

 Fabrication and assembly procedures for the platform, tendons and foundations should be developed during the design process so as to meet work requirements.
 A design basis document should be developed by the contractor and approved by the client prior to the commencement of detailed engineering.
 Close coordination between the designer, fabricator, installer, and operator is essential in developing these procedures.
 The following serve as guidelines for acceptable practices.

 Fabrication should be in accordance with applicable sections of recognized standards such as the AISC 360-05 and API 2A-WSD, 21st Edition (2002).
 Hull and deck fabrication may follow class society rules.
 Riser and tendon fabrication may follow the ASME BPVC.